EfthymiaKakoulidou/unscramble-the-word/README.md

 - **Username**

     - The game asks for the username so that it can greet the player and welcome him/her to the game.
-No numbers alloed here.
+No numbers allowed here.

 ![screenshot](documentation/feature02.jpg)